Sam Ermolenko: 1994 to 2005

 1995 saw the inaugural Speedway Grand Prix season.
 Ermolenko started his first Grand Prix campaign slowly but after a stronger finish to the season, he finished third in the World.
-The 1996 season was his second and final year in the GP series, finishing 1 place below automatic qualifying place for the next years series.
+The 1996 season was his second and final year in the GP series, finishing one place below automatic qualifying place for the next years series.
 He did though once again win the British League Riders Championship in 1996, this time representing Sheffield Tigers.
 He did attempt to qualify back into the GP's in future years but never made it.
 He did however continue to figure prominently in the British league.

-He rode for Sheffield Tigers in 1996 and won the Premier League Riders Championship at Odsal Stadium on 19 October.
+Ermolenko rode for Sheffield Tigers in 1996 and won the Premier League Riders Championship at Odsal Stadium on 19 October.
 It was the third time that Ermolenko had won the Riders' Championship trophy.
-He had qualified for the semi finals with just 7 points and then won the final when Chris Louis was leading on the final lap before suffering an engine failure.
+He had qualified for the semi finals with just seven points and then won the final when Chris Louis was leading on the final lap before suffering an engine failure.

-He rode for Belle Vue Aces in 1997 before returning to Wolverhampton in 1998.
+Ermolenko rode for Belle Vue Aces in 1997 before returning to Wolverhampton in 1998.
 Already a three-time winner of the Speedway World Team Cup (1990, 1992 and 1993), Ermolenko would win his fourth title with the USA in 1998.
 This would be the sixth and final World Championship of his career.

-In 1999, he helped Hull Vikings in their short stint in the top league before returning to Wolves in 2000 and 2001.
+In 1999, Ermolenko helped Hull Vikings in their short stint in the top league before returning to Wolves in 2000 and 2001.
 In 2000, he won the Overseas Final for the fourth time.
 In 2002, he had another spell at Belle Vue and at the age of 42 he again rejoined parent club Wolverhampton for the 2003 and 2004 season before spending his final season at Peterborough Panthers in 2005.
 In between, he won the 2003 Scottish Open, joining other Americans such as Wilbur Lamoreaux (1939), Greg Hancock (1991 and 1992) and Bobby Ott (1995) as a winner of the event.

 Ermolenko retired in after the 2005 season where he rode or the Peterborough Panthers.
 In 2006, he staged a farewell meeting at Wolverhampton's Monmore Green Stadium.

 Since retirement

-Sam worked for Sky Sports in the United Kingdom as a trackside reporter and occasionally inside the studio.
+Ermolenko worked for Sky Sports in the United Kingdom as a trackside reporter and occasionally inside the studio.
 He also had a spell helping out the Reading Bulldogs off the track in 2006 when they finished runners-up in the Elite League.
 He is now tuning engines for riders as well his Sky TV work.

-In 2023, he was appointed the team manager of the Birmingham Brummies.
+In 2023, Ermolenko was appointed the team manager of the Birmingham Brummies.